 Payables are measured at nominal amounts.
-Creditors and accruals are raised for all amounts owed and unpaid.
-Sundry creditors are normally settled within 30 days from the date the invoice is first received.
+Creditors and accruals are recognised for all amounts owed and unpaid.
+Contractual payables are normally settled within 30 days from the date the invoice is first received.
 Staff on-costs are settled when the respective staff benefits that they relate to are discharged.
 All payables are non-interest bearing.
 The carrying amount of payables approximates net fair value due to their short term nature.

-Staff on-costs include Return to Work SA levies and superannuation contributions and are settled when the respective staff benefits that they relate to is discharged.
+\Staff on-costs include Return to Work SA levies and superannuation contributions and are settled when the respective staff benefits that they relate to are discharged.
+These on-costs primarily relate to the balance of leave owing to staff.
 The Hospital makes contributions to several State Government and externally managed superannuation schemes.
 These contributions are treated as an expense when they occur.
 There is no liability for payments to beneficiaries as they have been assumed by the respective superannuation schemes.
 The only liability outstanding at reporting date relates to any contributions due but not yet paid to the South Australian Superannuation Board and externally managed superannuation schemes.

-As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave is unchanged at 38% and the average factor for the calculation of employer superannuation on-costs has increased from the 2021 rate (10.1%) to 10.6% to reflect the increase in super guarantee.
+As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave is unchanged at 38% and the average factor for the calculation of employer superannuation on-costs has increased from the 2022 rate (10.6%) to 11.1% to reflect the increase in super guarantee.
 These rates are used in the staff on-cost calculation.
-The net financial effect of the changes in the current financial year is an increase in the staff on-cost liability and staff benefits expense of \$0.763 million.
+The net financial effect of the changes in the current financial year is an increase in the staff on-cost liability and staff benefits expense of \$0.627 million.
 The estimated impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of assumptions.